bliepp/FLStudio-MIDI-Devices/Alesis V Series/README.md

 Use any drum pad to tap the tempo.
 Beware: The change is instantanious!

 ### Deactivated Mode - Switch 4
 The Deactivated Mode deactivates the drum pads to prevent accidentally triggering.
-The pads kan now be used to rest your left hand on it.
+The pads can now be used to rest your left hand on it.